deanwampler/command-line-arguments/README.markdown

   ...
 ```

-This is more concise, but harder to follow.
+This is more concise, but perhaps harder to follow.

 The `process` method uses the [Args](src/main/scala/com/concurrentthought/cla/Args.scala).
 It first parses the user-specified arguments, returning a new `Args` instance with updated values for each argument.